ShreyNayakpara/ScriptCTF-write_up/JustSomeAvocado.md

 On opening the .wav file we hear some random noises, which is itself an indication to use its spectrogram(steganography) somehow, it might be possible it contains the password for the zip file.

-So constructing the spectogram for staticnoise.wav file using audacity software I obtained a spectrogram which on compression gave the following
+So constructing the spectrogram for staticnoise.wav file using audacity software I obtained a spectrogram which on compression gave the following
 as the result→

 ![alt text](spectrogram.png)

 Now the password is visible as **d41v3ron**

 Inside the zip file we find the flag.txt file→